pulumi/examples/aws-ts-organizations/README.md

 Note that unlike other resources that can be created/destroyed easily, this app creates an AWS account and closed accounts are in a suspended state for 90 days.
 That means, you won't be able to delete the organizational until until the 90 days has elapsed.
-Read the blog post about [organizing AWS accounts with Pulumi](https://www.pulumi.com/blog/organizing-aws-accounts-with-pulumi) to learn more.

 1. Create a new stack: